Leon Redbone: Career

 While living in Canada in the late 1960s, Redbone began performing in public at Toronto area nightclubs and folk music festivals.
 He met Bob Dylan at the Mariposa Folk Festival in 1972.
 Dylan was so impressed by Redbone's performance that he mentioned it in a Rolling Stone interview, leading that magazine to do a feature article on Redbone a year before he had a recording contract.
 The article described his performances as "so authentic you can hear the surface noise [of an old 78 rpm]."
 Dylan said that if he had ever started a label, he would have signed Redbone.
-His first album, On the Track, was released by Warner Bros.
+Redbone's first album, On the Track, was released by Warner Bros.
 Records in 1975.

 He was introduced to a larger public as a semi-regular musical guest on NBC's Saturday Night Live, appearing twice in the first season.
-During the 1980s and '90s he was a frequent guest on The Tonight Show Starring Johnny Carson.
+During the 1980s and 1990s he was a frequent guest on The Tonight Show Starring Johnny Carson.
 He was also a guest on A Prairie Home Companion.

 A self-taught musician, he played by ear, sometimes changing the chords of established tunes, never rehearsing with a band, and not following set lists.
-In an interview in the Winter 2017 edition (No. 177) of BING magazine, the publication of the International Club Crosby, clarinetist Dan Levinson recounted working with Redbone:I toured with Redbone for 12 years.
+In an interview in the Winter 2017 edition (No. 177) of BING magazine, the publication of the International Club Crosby, clarinetist Dan Levinson recounted working with Redbone:

+I toured with Redbone for 12 years.
 We used to listen to early Crosby while we were on the road.
-[Redbone's] taste in music was more eclectic than that of anyone I've ever known -- it included Emmett Miller, Blind Blake, Paganini, Caruso, Gene Austin, John McCormack, Moran and Mack, Cliff Edwards, Jelly Roll Morton, Ted Lewis, Mustafa the Castrato, the Hungarian singer Imre Laszlo, Jimmie Rodgers ('the Singing Brakeman'), Mongolian throat singers, W. C. Fields, Laurel and Hardy ... and early Bing Crosby.
+[Redbone's] taste in music was more eclectic than that of anyone I've ever known – it included Emmett Miller, Blind Blake, Paganini, Caruso, Gene Austin, John McCormack, Moran and Mack, Cliff Edwards, Jelly Roll Morton, Ted Lewis, Mustafa the Castrato, the Hungarian singer Imre Laszlo, Jimmie Rodgers ('the Singing Brakeman'), Mongolian throat singers, W. C. Fields, Laurel and Hardy ... and early Bing Crosby.